 We are a virtual organization and are available frequently throughout the day (and evenings).
-After providing services, support, and group trips for almost ten years, we've found that email is the fastest and most efficient way to communicate with our members.
+After providing services, support, and group trips for ten years, we've found that email is the fastest and most efficient way to communicate with our members.
 If a brick-and-mortar organization and telephone support is important to you, please choose another association.

 Do you require us to mail our records to you?

-No. The law mandates that parents/guardians maintain their own homeschool records.
+No. The third option law mandates that parents/guardians maintain their own homeschool records.
 However, Carolina Homeschooler reserves the right to request copies of your records if an audit is requested by any SC agency (DSS, DJJ, the State Department of Education, etc.).
 In this case, you must mail a copy of your records within three days of receiving my request.